-G13.1 Where it becomes clear that a student will not meet the academic or other course specific progression requirements, or if the student fails to fulfil module/course attendance requirements which means that their

-G13.2 Students on professionally regulated courses which lead directly to or which satisfy the conditions of a professional qualification, or which confer a direct licence to practise, are also subject to the University's Fitness to Practise Procedure.
+- G14.1 Where it becomes clear that a student will not meet the academic or other course specific progression requirements, or if the student fails to fulfil module/course attendance requirements which means that their academic progress is deemed unsatisfactory, the appropriate Course Assessment Board may determine that a student's studies be terminated. - G14.2 Students on professionally regulated courses which lead directly to or which satisfy the conditions of a professional qualification, or which confer a direct licence to practise, are also subject to the University's Fitness to Practise Procedure.